-Think iced tea is a pedestrian way to move through lower-quality teas?
+You might think iced tea is a pedestrian way to move through lower-quality teas.
 Not so!
 Just as high-quality, hot tea elicits an infinite world of flavor experiences, the same care and attention to your cold cup of tea will surprise your palate.
 Take Japanese teas for example.
 Just when you think you’ve tasted all that sencha, houjicha, matcha, or kukicha has to offer, you’ll find there’s nothing more refreshing than a tall, icy glass of straight, umami-filled iced tea.

 Thoughts of Japan and its tea inevitably evoke images of chanoyu, the nation’s iconic tea ceremony.
 However, Japan has a rich history of iced tea, and not just the crisp bottles out of the vending machines (which, by global vending-machine standards, can be excellent).
 According to farmers near the city of Uji, iced tea is a tradition that started with the cool, clean, and pure waters that run through the countryside.
 Brewing bright senchas or deeply verdant gyokuros with the cool water refreshed those who were weary from the climate’s many hot and humid days.
 Since then, beautiful recipes for iced tea have developed, with each methodology extracting the tea’s nuances differently.
 Get ready to be enchanted by a sweet, oceanic, deliciously syrupy-yet-bright cup.